manuroag/manuroag.github.io/_pages/about.md

 Building on my recent graduate work, I am currently seeking a PhD position in a highly collaborative environment.
 I am eager to bring my combined expertise in Statistical Physics and Machine Learning to a dynamic research group tackling complex challenges in Computational Biophysics, Protein Science, and AI-driven Scientific Discovery.

-For more details on my projects and academic journey, please see my [CV](/assets/pdf/CV_JoseManuelRoblesAguilarFeb2026.pdf) or reach out via [email](mailto:jose.robles@cinvestav.mx).
-I’d love to discuss how my skills align with your lab’s research!
+If you are looking for a dedicated PhD student, please see my [CV](/assets/pdf/CV_JoseManuelRoblesAguilarFeb2026.pdf) for more details on my projects and academic journey, or reach out via [email](mailto:jose.robles@cinvestav.mx).
+I would love to discuss how my skills align with your lab’s research!

 ---